dawkre/UNIT/README.md

 sudo setserial /dev/ttyMXUSB0 port 0x1;
 ```

-After turning on the cameras always import the camera features
+After turning on, the cameras always import the camera features
 from the `camera_features` directory using `PylonViewerApp`.

 **Project setup**